-The Integrated Undergraduate Graduate (IUG) Degree Program offers the chance for highly qualified students to obtain the baccalaureate and master's degree in less time than it would take to obtain these degrees sequentially.
-The IUG allows students accepted into the program to count up to 12 credits toward both their baccalaureate and master's degree requirements.
-This IUG program introduces undergraduate students to graduate faculty and to the rigors of graduate study.
+The Integrated Undergraduate Graduate (I.U.G) Degree Program offers the chance for highly qualified students to obtain the baccalaureate and master's degree in less time than it would take to obtain these degrees sequentially.
+The I.U.G. allows students accepted into the program to count up to 12 credits toward both their baccalaureate and master's degree requirements.
+This I.U.G. program introduces undergraduate students to graduate faculty and to the rigors of graduate study.

-I. IUG Degree Requirements
+I.U.G.
+Degree Requirements

-Students in the IUG program must satisfy the requirements for both their B.S. degree (either in Security and Risk Analysis or in Information Sciences and Technology) and the M.S. degree in Information Sciences and Technology.
-The first three years of the IUG program are identical to the first three year of the students' chosen B.S. program.
+Students in the I.U.G. program must satisfy the requirements for both their B.S. degree (either in Security and Risk Analysis or in Information Sciences and Technology) and the M.S. degree in Information Sciences and Technology.
+The first three years of the I.U.G. program are identical to the first three year of the student's chosen B.S. program.
 The fourth year of the IUG program differs from the fourth year of the B.S. program because of the inclusion of courses that count toward the Master's of Science degree requirements.

-The graduate portion of the program requires 30 credits of coursework (6 credits of core courses, 6 credits of research methods, 12 credits of specialization, and 6 credits of research).
+The graduate portion of the program requires 30 credits of coursework (3-6 credits of core courses, 6 credits of research methods, 12-18 credits of specialization, and 6 credits of research).
 These requirements are the same as for the M.S. degree (see above).
 Double-counting of courses aids the I.U.G. student in completing these requirements within the projected 5-year period for the B.S. and M.S. degrees.

 I.U.G. students have the option of completing a Thesis or a Scholarly Paper.
 This decision is made in conjunction with the student's adviser and should be determined during the first year of study.
 (Note: Schreyer Honors College students should choose the thesis option, because the Master's thesis can double count for the undergraduate honors thesis).
 Students electing to complete a Thesis take IST 600 research credits, and those electing a Scholarly Paper take IST 594 research credits.
-Students cannot substitute IST 600 credits for IST 594 credits except by exception, approved by both the IST Graduate Programs Office and the Graduate School.
+Once an option has been chosen and either IST 600 or IST 594 taken, the student may only switch to the other option with the approval of his adviser and the IST Graduate Program.
+Students cannot substitute IST 600 credits for IST 594 credits except by approval of both the IST Graduate Programs Office and the Graduate School.
+In the event that approval is granted, additional credits of preparation may be required.

-Thesis Scholarly Paper 30 total credits 30 total credits 6 credits core courses: - IST 504 - IST 505 6 credits core courses: - IST 504 - IST 505 12 credits specialization 12 credits specialization 6 credits research methods 6 credits research methods 6 credits 600 for thesis 6 credits 594 for scholarly
+Thesis Scholarly Paper 30 total credits 30 total credits 6 credits core courses: 3-6 credits core courses: - IST 504 - IST 505 - IST 504 (required) - IST 505 12 credits specialization 12-18 credits specialization 6 credits research methods 6 credits research methods 6 credits 600 for thesis 3-6 credits 594 for scholarly